s0pln3rr0r/Tailscale-Dynamic-IP-Management-for-CTFd-Challenges/README.md

 ## Overview

-This Python script automates the process of assigning dynamic IP addresses to Boot2Root machines in a **Capture The Flag (CTF)** competition hosted on **CTFd** using **Tailscale**.
+This Python script, created as part of the **BFCPT Blog Series - Part 4**, automates the process of assigning dynamic IP addresses to Boot2Root machines in a **Capture The Flag (CTF)** competition hosted on **CTFd** using **Tailscale**.
 The script updates the Tailscale devices' IPs based on team and machine numbers, making it easier to manage the IP assignments for your CTF challenges.

 ## Features